 One of the most enchanting combinations in kitchen design is a bright white countertop with the high contrast of dark flooring.
 Cashmere Quartz countertops are a cool shade of white, so they pair well with a luxury vinyl tile that also has cool undertones such as charcoal-gray Dakworth Luxury Vinyl Plank Flooring.
 This vinyl flooring has a beveled edge, an additional touch that makes wood-look plank flooring even more realistic.

 Highcliffe Greige LVT and Verona Quartz

 Most homeowners prefer to select their favorite quartz countertop first, then match other elements to that.
 Verona Quartz is a breeze to coordinate with flooring, countertops, or anything else in your kitchen design.
 It features delicate gray veins on a warm-white background, so we suggest pairing this classic marble look with a warm-hued LVT color.
-Highcliffe Greige LVT authentically replicates natural hardwood with the perfect intersection of gray and beige — gray to match the veining and beige to give it a warm, cozy feel.
+Highcliffe Greige Luxury Vinyl Plank Flooring authentically replicates natural hardwood with the perfect intersection of gray and beige — gray to match the veining and beige to give it a warm, cozy feel.